All Episodes

 That is an option.

-Well, this this is the reality, right?
+Well, this is the reality, right?

-And and so in a place like Singapore, when they say don't chew gum and don't spit the gum, gum is banned, you get caned for these infractions.
+And so in a place like Singapore, when they say don't chew gum and don't spit the gum, gum is banned.

 There's public shame if you don't throw away your trash or don't flush a toilet.

-It's exaggerated, but when I went to Singapore, they said if you don't flush the toilet, someone will go in and check the stall after you leave and you'll get shamed.
+It's exaggerated, but when I went to Singapore, they said, if you don't flush the toilet, someone will go in and check the stall after you leave and you'll get shamed.

 But they will mercilessly beat you for violating their rules.